sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

     appTitle = (defaultText = "Sandstorm Showcase"),
 ```

-Second, we will customize the text that Sandstorm users see when they want
+Second, we will customize the text that Sandstorm users see when they want to create a new grain of
-to create a new _instance_ of the app.
+the app.
 To do this, find the line containing:

 ```bash
       ( nounPhrase = (defaultText = "instance"),